apache/hawq-docs/admin/ambari-admin.md

 Use one of the following procedures to move YARN resource manager component from one node to another when HAWQ is configured to use YARN as the global resource manager (`hawq_global_rm_type` is `yarn`).
 The exact procedure you should use depends on whether you have enabled high availability in YARN.

-<p class="note"><b>Note:</b> In a Kerberos-secured environments, you must update <code>hadoop.proxyuser.yarn.hosts</code> property in HDFS <code>core-site.xml</code> before running a service check.
+<p class="note"><b>Note:</b> In a Kerberos-secured environment, you must update <code>hadoop.proxyuser.yarn.hosts</code> property in HDFS <code>core-site.xml</code> before running a service check.
 The values should be set to the current YARN Resource Managers.</p>

 ### Procedure (Single YARN Resource Manager)

 1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
 1. Click **YARN** in the list of installed services.
 1. Select **Move ResourceManager**, and complete the steps in the Ambari wizard to move the Resource Manager to a new host.
 1. After moving the Resource Manager successfully in YARN, click **HAWQ** in the list of installed services.
 1. On the HAWQ **Configs** page, select the **Advanced** tab.
-1. under Advanced hawq-site section, update the following HAWQ properties:
+1. Under Advanced hawq-site section, update the following HAWQ properties:
    - `hawq_rm_yarn_address`.
 Enter the same value defined in the `yarn.resourcemanager.address` property of `yarn-site.xml`.
    - `hawq_rm_yarn_scheduler_address`.
 Enter the same value in the `yarn.resourcemanager.scheduler.address` property of `yarn-site.xml`.
 1. Restart all HAWQ components so that the configurations get updated on all HAWQ hosts.